 - 1Determine risks specific to your Arizona business

 Assess your risks including extreme heat, wildfires, monsoons and flash flooding.
 Arizona reported 55,900 workplace injuries in 2023, with outdoor workers facing elevated heat-related risks.
-Consider customer visits, employee count, data storage, vehicles and professional services as each creates distinct liability requiring tailored coverage.
+Consider customer visits, employee count, data storage, vehicles and professional services as each creates distinct liability requiring specific coverage types.

 - 2Compare companies and Arizona insurance programs